 The Heart's Role

-The heart is a muscle which contracts and relaxes as the blood cycles and
+of the body.
+The heart is a muscle which contracts and relaxes as the

 The heart has four chambers.
 The upper chambers, atria, are divided into

-heart.
-The right atrium empties into the right ventricle, one of the lower
+to the heart.
+The right atrium empties into the right ventricle, one of

-chambers of the heart.
-A valve in between the atria and the ventricles helps
+the lower chambers of the heart.
+A valve in between the atria and the

-move the blood through the heart and prevents blood flow in the wrong
+ventricles helps move the blood through the heart and prevents blood flow

 Heart Disease: Treatment & Diagnosis

-is part of your annual physical examination with your physician.
-During your
+this is part of your annual physical examination with your physician.

-determine the present status of your heart.
-The most common tests check the
+to determine the present status of your heart.
+The most common tests check

 Your diet will be changed so that you can lower your cholesterol, improve

-fiber is essential.
-Your doctor may suggest that you see a dietician to assist
+more fiber is essential.
+Your doctor may suggest that you see a dietician

-minutes daily.
-You should build up slowly and begin exercising at least 3 times
+30 minutes daily.
+You should build up slowly and begin exercising at least

-per week.
-Your final goal should be exercising four to five times per week for
+3 times per week.
+Your final goal should be exercising four to five times